db0/godot-card-game-framework/README.md

 The game comes with some sample scripted cards which can be found under `res://src/custom/cards/sets`.

+## Getting help, talking dev, or general chat

+You can join us on Discord with this invite code: https://discord.gg/AjZMFY7jD4

 ## Contributing

 Please see the [Contribution Guide](CONTRIBUTING.md)

-You can also join us on Discord with this invite code: https://discord.gg/AjZMFY7jD4

 ## Credits